Natural Antacids & Heartburn Remedies that Work

 How Acid Reflux Happens

-Still not convinced?
-Here are a few points that could change your mind.
-First, as we age, our stomach acid levels fall.
+As we age, our stomach acid levels fall.
 When you were a teenager, for example, you had plenty of stomach acid.
 But by the time you hit your third decade, those levels could be about half of what they were in adolescence.
 And acid levels continue to drop with each year that passes.

 So why do you feel relief when you take acid blockers?
 Because by blocking whatever acid production is still occurring, there’s so little acid in your stomach that it can’t reach the esophagus.
-But here’s the thing – that means you’re also not digesting food or absorbing supplements properly.
+But here’s the thing – that also means you’re not fully digesting food or absorbing nutrients properly.
 All the effort you put into making healthy meals is wasted without stomach acid to break the food into its basic elements to be distributed throughout the body.
 The same applies to supplements, too – without stomach acid, you’re missing out on the amino acids, minerals, and vitamins that your body needs.

 What To Do If You Really Do Have Too Much Stomach Acid